riv-dev/code_checker/README.md

 https://www.macbartender.com/system-item-setup/

 You are now ready, run the tool!
-### Quick Tip: Turn on and off validators
-By default all validators are turned on (ryukyu, w3c, and achecker).
-The resulting report may be too long.
-Check optional options below for turning on certain validators only.

 ###  Option 1: Check HTML code given relative URL's in a file
 ```bash